What is otoplasty?

 To prepare for the procedure, a protocol should be followed a few days beforehand:

-- DAY 30: We strongly advise you to stop smoking, as it can lead to healing complications.
+- 30 Days Before: we strongly advise you to stop smoking, as it can lead to healing complications.

-- DAY 10: No more aspirin or anti-inflammatory drugs may be taken to reduce the risk of bleeding.
+- 10 Days Before: no more aspirin or anti-inflammatory drugs may be taken to reduce the risk of bleeding.

 - Consultation